danielkonopacki/danielkonopacki.github.com/_posts/2013-05-03-why-i-wear-a-suit.md

 category:
 tags: []
 ---
-> People shouldn’t judge me for what I wear, but rather what I know.
+> People shouldn't judge me for what I wear, but rather what I know.

 This is the mantra of a generation loathed to putting on a suit, tie, or any combinatory dress.
 It used to be my mantra.
 In fact an entire industry – my industry – is iconic for hoodies and black turtlenecks.
 I feel, however, that there is something lost in the statement, and most certainly in the attitude.
 We have relinquished grace and elegance for utilitarianism and I feel it just does not have to be that way.
 Allow me to elaborate.